Building Adobe Podcast

 Guests join through a simple link with no sign-in required, and we guide them through microphone and camera setup so hosts aren't stuck playing IT support.

 A principle that guided a lot of Studio's design: don't be subtle.
-An earlier version of that right-side action menu only had icons, and showed labels on hover.
-If people don't immediately understand what something does, they won't click it.
-We pushed ourselves to be explicit at every turn, because the cost of being too clear is zero and the cost of being too subtle is someone never discovering a feature.
+An earlier version of our action menu only had icons, and showed labels on hover.
+But people didn't immediately understand what the buttons did, so they wouldn't click them.
+The cost of being too clear is zero, while the cost of being too subtle is someone never discovering a feature.

 Share your story